WebControlCNC/WebControl/docs/gettingStarted.md

 ## If you are coming from using GroundControl:

-My recommendation is to import your groundcontrol.ini file before proceeding any further.
+If you are coming from using GroundControl, my recommendation is to import your groundcontrol.ini file before proceeding any further.

 Go to Actions->Import groundcontrol.ini